p4trykJ/bdl_viewer/README.md

 # BDL Browser
-BDL Browser is an application that allows users to browse data published by Polish Central Statistical Office.
+BDL Browser is an application that allows user to browse data published by Polish Central Statistical Office.

 ## Main libraries:
 - Vue,